About

 What is a paper whale?

-In a similar vein as paper towns and paper sons, these are whale species that only exist on paper.
-And while cetaceans are far from the only animal group to acquire many nomen dubium, their ecology makes them uniquely susceptible to it.
+In an obliquely similar vein as paper towns and paper sons, these are whale species that only exist on paper.
+And while cetaceans are far from the only animal group to haveentries in the nomen dubium realm, their ecology makes them uniquely susceptible to it.
 My loose definition of a paper whale can include the following:

-- An anomalous individual which is treated as a unique species by its describer, i.e. a Right Whale with a tall dorsal fin.
+• An anomalous individual which is treated as a unique species by its describer, i.e. a Sperm Whale with a tall dorsal fin.

-Intrigued by this phenomena, I decided to start a series of drawings where I'd read the original descriptions of these bygone cetaceans and draw them based on these descriptions.
-Many of these species have not been drawn since the 19th century and earlier, and some have not been drawn at all despite their peculiar features.
+Intrigued by this phenomena, I decided to start a series of drawings where I'd read the original descriptions of these bygone cetaceans and draw them based on these descriptions, essentially taking the original describers on their word and treating their whales as true, unique animals.
+Many of these species have not been drawn since the 19th century and earlier, and some have not been drawn at all.
 My main focus is species that do not closely resemble any currently known species, so I'll likely skip obvious synonyms.

 This blog will mainly serve as my own personal catalogue of these species as I draw them.
 It also gives me space to cite my sources and explain the creative decisions I considered while making the drawings.
 I'm far from an expert in cetacean art, so I apologize for any wonky or vague anatomy - I'm hoping this series will also encourage me to improve my skills.